Willis Sweet: Career

+In the late 1880s, he drafted the legislation that brought the University of Idaho to Moscow, submitting it to territorial councilor John W. Brigham, who saw it enacted.
+Sweet was the first president of the university's board of regents.

+On April 24, 1889, President Benjamin Harrison gave Sweet a recess appointment as United States Attorney for the Territory of Idaho.
+Sweet served as a delegate to the Idaho Constitutional Convention for Latah County in July and August 1889.
+On November 19, 1889, Harrison again gave Sweet a recess appointment, elevating him to associate justice of the Idaho Territorial Supreme Court.
+His nomination was received by the senate on December 16, 1889, and he was confirmed on January 27, 1890.
+Following Idaho's statehood, per the Idaho Constitution, he remained in office until the state's supreme court justices were elected in October 1890.

 While in Congress from 1890 to 1895, Sweet was a leading advocate of the free and unlimited coinage of silver, which would pour large sums of money into Idaho.
 He closely followed Charles Parnell, the Irish agitator in the British Parliament, who managed to force consideration of his proposals by blocking the legislative process there.
 Sweet tried to block everything until he got his Free Silver, but he was blocked by Speaker Thomas Reed.
 When William McKinley was nominated for president in 1896 on a gold standard platform, Sweet supported silver advocate William Jennings Bryan, who was running on the Democratic, Populist, and Silver Republican party labels.